 Each task will be assigned a maximum point value.
 The performance of each student in be evaluated against that maximum value and a percentage will be assigned.
-More detail on this grading process is provided later in the syllabus.
+More detail on this grading process is provided later in the Instructor Plan/ Syllabus.